accessibility-luxembourg/simplA11yMonit/README.md

 ## Usage

-1. Start chromedriver or another driver for selenium webdriver
+1. Start chromedriver or any other driver for selenium webdriver
 2. Select a few pages and run the script as follows:

 ```